 Microsoft Azure is a testament to Satya Nadella’s strategic nouse

-Azure is now unrecognisable from when it launched 10 years ago – a reflection Microsoft’s own transformation
+Azure is now unrecognisable from when it launched 10 years ago – a reflection of Microsoft’s own transformation

 This month marks 10 years since Microsoft made its foray into the enterprise cloud business, and what a decade it’s been.